-Investing in Japan Book Review (How to Earn a 25% Compound Return)
+Investing in Japan: Book Review (Earn 25% Yearly!)

 This Investing in Japan book review was written by Evan Bleker.
 Evan is a net net investor based in Asia.
 He's been completely obsessed with Graham's net net strategy since 2010, and has spent much of his time since learning how to employ the strategy to earn the highest returns possible.
 He now helps Net Net Hunter members navigate the strategy so they can achieve their retirement goals.
 For more information, click here.

 Towns brings that experience to readers in his recently published book, Investing in Japan.
 The Book combines his personal experience with empirical data and critique of concerns of investing in Japan to paint a clearer picture of the opportunity open to investors.